-> Travel to Conferences
+Travel to Conferences

-As is typically the case in academia, conference expenses are reimbursed after the traveler has completed travel and incurred the expenses.
-In general, you apply for the funds prior to travel, then attend, and then complete paperwork and receive reimbursement.

-- PDS funds for travel.
+• PDS funds for travel.
 Details of policies and criteria and application forms are on the PDS website.
-Complete the paperwork through the LGS website, obtain signatures from your mentor, and give the form to Paula (who obtains the DGS's signature and records the request), and submit to LGS.
+Complete the paperwork through Laney Connect Hub.
 It is best practice to apply as soon as you know you will be attending a conference.
 It is ideal to apply at least two cycles ahead of your conference.
 (See the LGS PDS website for the annual calendar).
 Please note: PDS payments are made directly to you.
 Therefore, your mentor can't pay for your PDS expenses and be reimbursed.
-Contact Paula Mitchell for details. - Funding through the conference itself.
+Contact Paula Mitchell for details.

+• Funding through the conference itself.
 Many conferences have some funds set aside (typically on a competitive basis) to help cover the costs of graduate students attending the conference.
 The faculty encourage you to seek out and apply for such funds.
-If you are awarded such funding, be sure to add this to your CV. - Funds on special fellowships.
-If you obtain an outside fellowship (e.g., an NSF), you may have funds for travel and/or research from this. - Your mentor.
+If you are awarded such funding, be sure to add this to your CV.

+• Funds on special fellowships.
+If you obtain an outside fellowship (e.g., an NSF), you may have funds for travel and/or research from this.

+• Your mentor.
 Some mentors are able to contribute funds to travel expenses for their students.
-In general, it is a good idea to hold a discussion (at least annually) with your mentor about which conferences you might attend and when over the course of your Emory career. - Laney Graduate Student Council (GSC) Funding.
-Any Emory LGS student is eligible to receive a LGSC travel grant of up to \$250 to present a poster, paper, or talk at a single academic conference.
-Find out more about the LGSC travel grant.
+In general, it is a good idea to hold a discussion (at least annually) with your mentor about which conferences you might attend, and when, over the course of your Emory career.

+• Laney Graduate Student Council (GSC) Funding.
+Any Emory LGS student is eligible to receive a LGSC travel grant of up to \$250 to present a poster, paper, or talk at a single